ducpham131/Google-Analytics-Session-data-querying-Ecommerce-Dataset/README.md

 |Google Women's Short Sleeve Hero Tee Red Heather|4|
 |...|
 ***
-### 8: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+### 8. Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
 Add_to_cart_rate = number product  add to cart/number product view.
 Purchase_rate = number product purchase/number product view.
 The output should be calculated in product level.
-Note: hits.eCommerceAction.action_type = '2' is view product page; hits.eCommerceAction.action_type = '3' is add to cart; hits.eCommerceAction.action_type = '6' is purchase
+Note: hits.eCommerceAction.action_type = '2' is view product page; hits.eCommerceAction.action_type = '3' is add to cart; hits.eCommerceAction.action_type = '6' is purchase.
 Query #8
 ```c
 SELECT *,